 mmap

-is from a time before APIs expressed their own opinions4 and its ease of use makes it an extremely attractive nuisance.
-Nobody likes to admit to being lazy, but for files of arbitrary size (like databases), jumping around with pointer arithmetic is hard to beat: one bounds check and no memory management.
-Humans are creatures of incentive, and for the most part C provides no incentives for software to be any better than “good enough”.
+is from a time before APIs expressed their own opinions intentionally4 and its ease of use makes it an extremely attractive nuisance.
+Nobody likes to admit to being lazy, but for files of arbitrary size (like databases), jumping around with pointer arithmetic is hard to beat: one bounds check5 and no memory management.
+Humans follow incentives, and C provides an environment where it’s way easier to ignore errors than to handle them.
+Consider what SQLite does instead, roughly 8,000 lines of code implementing a pagerhttps://www.sqlite.org/src/file?udc=1&ln=on&ci=trunk&name=src%2Fpager.h and another 2,000 implementing a page cache.
+It’s hard to blame people for making one call to mmap

-The solution here is one of progress.
-CISA and the FBI have asked vendors to provide memory-safety roadmaps by 2026; while C code can be made memory-safe, languages built with memory safety by default tend to be higher level and include standard libraries that provide more ergonomic (and opinionated) abstractions for things like file I/O.
+The solution here is basically one of progress.
+CISA and the FBI have asked vendors to provide memory-safety roadmaps by 2026; while it’s possible to improve the memory safety of C code, these solutions are not complete6.
+Languages built with memory safety by default tend to include syntax that make errors harder to ignore than to handle and include standard libraries with more ergonomic (and opinionated) abstractions for things like file I/O.